 Below is a list of the conservation organizations we support.
-If you would like to help our Zoo help animals here and in the wild, then donate to the Little Rock Zoo Conservation Fund!
+If you would like to help our Zoo help animals here and in the wild, then come to the Zoo, your parking fee goes directly to help!

 The Little Rock Zoo's Education Department works with the Arkansas Game and Fish Commission and several Arkansas state parks on bald eagle and raptor awareness community programs.
 These educational programs help inform the public of the importance of these natural predators in the ecosystem.

 By utilizing non-releasable raptor ambassadors, the public gets a bird's eye view of these individual birds of prey.
 We also assist with statewide Raptor Research Projects, which address behavioral and scientific issues.
 Visit the Arkansas Game and Fish Commission web site at www.arkansasstateparks.com